 While the organizations in Virginia will try to provide cash assistance to the client, in some cases a loan may be issued for certain bills or rent payments.
 This is slightly more likely if and when the resources available are depleted.
 Any type of aid paid out is needs based, which means it will only be enough to stop the eviction from occurring.
 So the loan or other firm of support issued is intended to stabilize the situation.

-Other homeless prevention assistance is offered as well.
+Other homeless prevention assistance in VA is offered as well.
 This will mostly involve services such as free legal aid or representation.
 This can help a tenant, or a homeowner, understand their rights.
 Some pro-bono law firms in Virginia also offer free counseling or landlord / tenant mediation services.
 If more assistance is needed, the applicant must also be working with a HUD certified housing counselor in order to obtain a modification to their loan.
 The free mediation and legal services can often help people stay in their homes and can be an effective tool for preventing homelessness.

-The rehousing services in Virginia will only be offered for apartments or homes that are considered rent reasonable by HUD.
+The rapid rehousing services in Virginia will only be offered for apartments or homes that are considered rent reasonable by HUD.
 So the HPP - Homeless Prevention Program will not help with an overpriced home.
 If qualified, there may be assistance to pay for the application fee, security deposit on the new apartment, and/or first month’s rent.
 In some cases, a deposit or connection fee for the electric service will be paid out too.

 Case management is available for all participants.
 In fact, it is often required in most cases.
 The focus is on ensuring a future eviction doesn’t occur and ending the cycle of homelessness.
 Counseling, job training, credit repair, and referrals to low income, permanent housing is offered.